Return to Ships of John Gregory

 John Woltman, last owner of the Mary A. Gregory, was born in Holland, Michigan, in 1857, son of Captain Thomas Woltman, master of the Great Lakes schooners William Tell, Union Mary and Anteres.
 Young Woltman shipped aboard the Mary on her maiden voyage to Chicago with a cargo of lumber, in 1874.

-Douglas, Michigan was the scene of the very last departure of an old sailing schooner in southern Lake Michigan.
-In this photograph the Mary A. Gregory is about to cast off for Chicago in 1924.
-She was definitely the last of her kind to enter that port.
+Douglas, Michigan, in 1923, was the scene of the very last departure of an old sailing schooner in southern Lake Michigan.
+The Mary A. Gregory was definitely the last of her kind to enter the Port of Chicago.

 After ten years of sailing he married Selma Sundman and made his home in Chicago.
 When he obtained his master’s papers in 1893, he purchased the schooner Wonder, of 39 tons, which a few months later was caught in a vicious late fall storm and on Nov.
 29, with sails in ribbons and anchor dragging, was driven ashore seven miles south of Grand Haven.
 Farmers assisted the exhausted crew to safety.
 Undaunted, Captain Woltman saw the Wonder floated the following spring and once more he sailed her.